-Both a predecessor and contemporary of the German Expressionists, Ernst Barlach defies easy classification.
+Ernst Barlach defies easy classification: he is both a predecessor to and contemporary of the German Expressionists.
 Because he worked chiefly in the mediums of printmaking and sculpture, he failed to achieve the widespread recognition of painters such as Kandinsky or Kirchner.
 Owing to his multitude of talents, his influence was nevertheless extensive.
-An accomplished writer and dramatist as well as visual artist, Barlach—who, like many in the Expressionist movement, sought to interrogate the human condition through multidisciplinary “total artworks”—produced a number of print portfolios illustrating various literary works, among them some of his own authorship.
-It was he who pioneered the woodcut revival that was to profoundly impact his slightly younger Expressionist colleagues, as well as Käthe Kollwitz.
+An accomplished writer and dramatist as well as visual artist, Barlach—who, like many in the Expressionist movement, sought to interrogate the human condition through multidisciplinary “total artworks”—produced print portfolios illustrating various literary works, among them some of his own authorship.
+It was he who pioneered the woodcut revival that would profoundly impact his slightly younger Expressionist colleagues, as well as Käthe Kollwitz.

 Born in Wedel, Barlach took up formal study of art in Hamburg in 1888, and also received training in Paris, Dresden and Berlin.
 While his earliest works were influenced by Art Nouveau, a 1906 trip to Russia set him on the path towards Expressionism.
 Hereafter, he often depicted Russian beggars and farmers, symbolizing the difficulty of human existence.
 In 1907, Barlach signed a contract with Galerie Paul Cassirer in Berlin, and in 1912, he exhibited a group of twenty woodcuts there.
 That same year also saw the publication of his first play.

-Despite the fact that Barlach was basically apolitical, he suffered greatly under National Socialism.
+His effective apoliticism notwithstanding, Barlach suffered greatly under National Socialism.
 The new regime saw in his pacifist, humanist images people of “inferior” races, and consequently accused the artist himself of being “alien,” “Eastern,” “Jewish.”
 Between 1932 and 1936, his windows were smashed, his mail censored, his works removed from public spaces and major German museums, and finally, he was forbidden to exhibit.
 Nonetheless, he remained in Germany.
-One of his bronzes and a book of fifty-six reproductions of his drawings were included in the “Degenerate Art” propaganda exhibition of 1937; soon thereafter, Barlach’s health began to decline.
+Shortly after one of his bronzes and a book of fifty-six reproductions of his drawings appeared in the “Degenerate Art” propaganda exhibition of 1937, Barlach’s health began to decline.
 He died a year later, in October 1938.